To return to: Home Page or About the Author

 3 Afro-Christian Religion & Healing in Southern Africa, editor, with G.C.
 Oosthuizen (Lewiston, Edwin Mellen, 1989), pp. 432 About

-14 Early Lives of Shembe, Robert Pappini editor, with Irving Hexham (Lewiston, Edwin Mellen Press) (Lewiston, Edwin Mellen Press, in preparation).
+7 Early Lives of Shembe with Robert Pappini (Lewiston, Edwin Mellen Press) 2001, pp. 300 (Lewiston, Edwin Mellen Press, in preparation).
 About

 General Editor